False Imprisonment Law – California Penal Code 236

 In other words, you don't have to actually physically restrain another person to be found guilty of false imprisonment.
 You can also be charged with a felony false imprisonment even in a situation where you didn't commit any violence on the victim.

-In fact, if you caused the victim to have fear of potential violence due to your actions when they were attempting to leave the scene, you could be charged with a PC 236 felony crime.
-Also, could face felony charges if you restrained another person against their will using deceit or fraud.
+In fact, if you caused the victim to have a fear of potential violence due to your actions when they were attempting to leave the scene, you could be charged with a PC 236 felony crime.
+Also, you could face felony charges if you restrained another person against their will using deceit or fraud.

 Cron, Israels & Stark is a team of highly experienced criminal defense lawyers located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
+Contact our office for a free case evaluation.